CollapseLauncher/Collapse/README.md

 - [**Newtonsoft.Json**](https://github.com/JamesNK/Newtonsoft.Json) by JamesNK
 - [**Hi3HelperCore.Http**](https://github.com/neon-nyan/Hi3HelperCore.Http) by neon-nyan

-# How to support us?
-For now, we are starting to open a fund and only Indonesian Digital Wallet is available.
-This fund will help this and other project's continuity and also to improve the services of all its features.

-> ### DANA
-> @neon-nyan / +62 838-7541-2241

 **Disclaimer**: This project **IS NOT AFFILIATED** with [**miHoYo (miHoYo Co., Ltd.)**](https://www.mihoyo.com/) or [**HoYoverse (COGNOSPHERE PTE.
 LTD.)**](https://www.hoyoverse.com/en-us) by any means and completely open-sourced and made with love by Kanchous'.
 Any contributions are welcomed! 😃

 # UI Design Overview
 ![](https://raw.githubusercontent.com/neon-nyan/CollapseLauncher-Page/main/images/AdvPanel1-6.webp)

+# How to support us?
+We are now opening sponsorship through **GitHub Sponsors**, **DANA (Indonesian-only Digital Wallet)**, and **PayPal** to keep this and other projects alive.
+By giving us your support, hope we could keep the server used for the API of this and other projects maintained and make more improvements for this project overtime! :smile: